wilsonism/geo109/mapping-3/mapping-3-instructions.md

 1. Change both maps back to the default color scheme (SE Orange).
 Change the data classification method used in each map: in the first map, use equal interval and in the second, quintile.

 2. Export (download) your maps as image (.png) files and place them in your Word document.
+Label the maps with their respective classification schemes.

 3. Answer QUESTION TWO: **Assume that you are trying to make the case that single parent families are in need of more financial support.
 Which of these two maps (equal interval or quintile) would you use to make this argument and why?**